mikeschinkel/savetabs/README.md

 1. macOS _(tested)_, Linux _(untested)_, or Windows WSL _(untested)_.
 2. The latest version of Go in your path
+2. A recent version of [tailwindcss CLI](https://tailwindcss.com/blog/standalone-cli) in your path
 3. Chrome and/or Edge browsers installed

 However, as I have only ever run this on my machine I may be forgetting something.
 Please file